 If you received your results and they aren’t what you expected or you’ve changed your mind about your choice of course, or maybe you’ve just left things late – whatever reason you’re applying to university through Clearing, you’re not alone.
 Tens of thousands of UK students land their places through the Clearing process each year.
 It’s not anything to be worried about.
-In fact, according to Which?
+In fact, according to a survey last year by Which?
 University, 83% of students who went to university through Clearing said they were satisfied with their choice.

 Finding a Clearing place is a straight-forward process as long as you prepare a little in advance.
 You can search the latest vacancies on the UCAS website or you can check the Clearing courses listed on university websites.
 Once you’ve carried out some research on what is available and where you’d like to study, you’ll be ready to start calling university hotlines to find out if you’ll be accepted.

 Take note of these tips to help prepare you for Clearing:

 Although there are limited places during Clearing, you don’t need to rush and scramble for the first course that you find.
 Spend some time looking carefully at the types of courses on offer and which ones best match your particular interests and career goals.
 Try to think calmly and clearly about how you want to spend the next three years.

 In addition to finding out about courses, you’ll also want to make sure the university is a good match for you.
 Check uni websites to find out about the student experience, the type of accommodation on offer, the campus layout and facilities, opportunities to study abroad, etc. You’ll also want to make sure the city you’ll be based in suits your needs as well.
 Find out if the university is holding a Clearing Open Day so you can get a better idea of the campus and the area.